Newcastle University: Medical School

 The BMC Medicine journal reported in 2008 that medical graduates from Oxford, Cambridge and Newcastle performed better in postgraduate tests than any other medical school in the UK.

-In 2008 the Medical School announced that they were expanding their campus to Malaysia.
+In 2008 the Medical School announced that they were expanding their campus to Malaysia, which opened in 2011.
+The Medical Training (Prioritisation) Act 2026 excluded Newcastle University Medicine Malaysia graduates from priority access to the UK Foundation Programme that provides post-qualification training leading to registration as a doctor in the UK.
+The act prioritises medical graduates who trained in the UK, making it harder for graduates from Malaysia to gain places and thus access medical careers in Britain.

 The Royal Victoria Infirmary has always had close links with the Faculty of Medical Sciences as a major teaching hospital.

 School of Modern Languages

 The School of Modern Languages consists of five sections: East Asian (which includes Japanese and Chinese); French; German; Spanish, Portuguese & Latin American Studies; and Translating & Interpreting Studies.
 Six languages are taught from beginner's level to full degree level ‒ Chinese, Japanese, French, German, Spanish and Portuguese ‒ and beginner's courses in Catalan, Dutch, Italian and Quechua are also available.
 Beyond the learning of the languages themselves, Newcastle also places a great deal of emphasis on study and experience of the cultures of the countries where the languages taught are spoken.
 The School of Modern Languages hosts North East England's only branches of two internationally important institutes: the Camões Institute, a language institute for Portuguese, and the Confucius Institute, a language and cultural institute for Chinese.

 The teaching of modern foreign languages at Newcastle predates the creation of Newcastle University itself, as in 1911 Armstrong College in Newcastle installed Albert George Latham, its first professor of modern languages.

 The School of Modern Languages at Newcastle is the lead institution in the North East Routes into Languages Consortium and, together with the Durham University, Northumbria University, the University of Sunderland, the Teesside University and a network of schools, undertakes work activities of discovery of languages for the 9 to 13 years pupils.
 This implies having festivals, Q&A sessions, language tasters, or quizzes organised, as well as a web learning work aiming at constructing a web portal to link language learners across the region.